 San Juan's downtown area is old with charming cobble-stoned roads, great for those wanting to explore on foot.
 So just remember to take comfortable walking shoes, or even hire a bicycle.
 In fact, many attractions have no convenient parking spots, making driving downtown frustrating.

 The Metropolitan Bus Authority (AMA) service covers most of San Juan.
 Several routes, including those between the old town and the tourist districts, may be useful to visitors.
 To go farther afield, visitors can flag down one of the plentiful taxis or minibus taxis (publicos).

 There is a flat-rate system for most destinations in the city, which often makes getting around by taxi quite economical but most travellers who want to explore the rest of Puerto Rico opt to hire a car, with international car rental agencies well represented.

-The best way to see the sights and experience the city's attractions is to take a walking tour; either self-directed with a guide book or led by a professional guide.
+The best way to see the sights and experience the city's attractions is to take a walking tour; either using a guidebook or professional guide.
 The city is compact and flat, meaning it's ideal to explore on foot.
-Travellers should remember to take regular rests at the charming piazzas while exploring the old town.
+Travellers can take regular rests at the charming piazzas while exploring the old town.
 Also, the area can get busy and crowded as the day wears on.

-High tourist season is from December to April, while June to November is far quieter (although the island can experience hurricanes during this period).
+High tourist season is from December to April, while June to November is far quieter.
+A note of caution though is that the island can experience hurricanes during this period.